Not intended as a substitute for the provided Patient Manual.

 The Boston Scientific DBS System, or any of its components, is contraindicated for the following: Diathermy: Shortwave, microwave, and/or therapeutic ultrasound diathermy should not be used on patients implanted with the Boston Scientific DBS System, or any of the system components.
-The energy generated by diathermy can be transferred to the Boston Scientific DBS System, causing tissue damage at the contact site resulting in severe injury or death.
+The energy generated by diathermy can be transferred to the Boston Scientific DBS System, causing tissue damage in the brain resulting in severe injury or death.

 Electroconvulsive Therapy (ECT) and Transcranial Magnetic Stimulation (TMS): The safety of these therapies in patients implanted with the Boston Scientific DBS System has not been established.
 It is possible that the energy generated by these therapies can be transferred to the Boston Scientific DBS System, causing tissue damage that may result in severe patient injury or death.